oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/security-model.md

 # The OAuth 2.0 Threat Model

+In [RFC6819], a threat model was laid out that described the capabilities of attackers against which OAuth deployments must defend.
+In the following, this threat model is updated to account for the potentially dynamic relationships between parties, to include new threats, and to make it more clearly defined.

 OAuth 2.0 aims to ensure that the authorization of a user (with a user agent) U at an authorization server AS and the subsequent usage of the access token at the resource server RS is protected at least against